School profile Verified 2 June 2026

 How do I apply to Folkestone School for Girls?

 1. Read the Year 7 admissions guidance: Check the school's Year 7 entry page and the 2027 policy before choosing a test route or completing the Kent application.
-2. Choose the Kent Test or Shepway Test route: Girls can qualify either through the Kent Test or through the school's September Shepway Test.
-The school says Shepway Test registration for September 2027 entry opens in spring 2026.
+2. Choose the Kent Test or Shepway Test route: Girls can qualify either through the Kent Test or the Shepway Test.
+For 2027 entry, Kent Test and Shepway Test registration open on 1 June 2026.
 3. Send the pupil premium supplementary form if relevant: Girls applying under the pupil premium criterion in Folkestone and Hythe must return the supplementary form and evidence to the school by 31 October 2026.
 4. Submit the Secondary Common Application Form: Name the school on the Kent secondary application by the county deadline for September 2027 entry.

 When are the key dates for Folkestone School for Girls?